andy-byers/CalicoDB/README.md

 ## Features
 + Records are stored in tables, each with an independent range of keys
++ All tables are stored in the same file, similar to the SQLite database file format
 + Bidirectional iteration using cursors (per-table)
 + Crash protection via write-ahead logging
 + Vacuum operation to reclaim unused memory while running